Kernix13/beginner-git-commands/README.md

 git branch -a
 git checkout branch_name
 git checkout -b new_branch
-git merge branch_name
+git merge new_branch
-git diff branch_name
+git diff new_branch
 ```

+What those commands do is:

+- 1st one shows the branch you are working on
+- The 2nd one lists all the branch names in your repo (`-a`)
+- The 3rd line switches to the branch `branch_name`
-The 1st command shows the branch you are working on.
-The 2nd one lists all the branch names in your repo.
-The next two: 1) switches to the branch, and 2) creates then switches to that branch.
-The merge command merges the branch into whatever branch you are currently in, most likely `master` or `main`.
+- The 4th command creates a new branch and then switches to that branch
+- The 5th line merges the branch into whatever branch you are currently in, most likely `master` or `main`

-More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch back from main/master to your branch** (double check that – I think it is the reverse).
+More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch from main/master to your branch**.
 For a new branch, git push won't work because git doesn’t know what branch you are pushing to, so run:

 ```
 git push --set-upstream origin branch_name